rettichschnidi/clang-misracpp2008/README.md

 Bugs
 ====
-If you find a bug, please include a code snipped which triggers the flaw.
+When reporting a bug, please include a code snipped which triggers the flaw.

 Contributions
 =============